-I really look forward to my “before bedtime” meditation sessions that are now 45 to 60 minutes.
+I really look forward to my “before bedtime” meditation sessions, which are now 45 to 60 minutes.
 Some people like to meditate when they first wake up in the morning, but I prefer meditating just before I go to sleep.
-It is my opinion meditating in a recliner is ideal, but if sitting in a chair, or lying on a bed without a pillow is preferred, those methods can achieve positive results also.
-I recommend using earphones when meditating which helps keep sound more balanced.
+It is my opinion meditating in a recliner is ideal, but if sitting in a chair or lying on a bed without a pillow is preferred, those methods can achieve positive results also.
+I recommend using earphones when meditating, which helps keep sound more balanced.
+Slow Breathing

 - Beta waves- awake state (conscious and alert state)

 - Alpha waves- the bridge state between conscious and subconscious

 - Theta waves- trance or hypnotic (the state that is perfect for meditation)

 While slowing down my breathing, I begin to listen to beautiful music, which is so helpful in enhancing an effective meditation.
 Here are some of my meditation music favorites: Theta waves meditation music